filecoin-station/piece-indexer/docs/design.md

   from.

 - `last_head` - The CID of the head where we started the previous walk.
-All advertisements from `last_head` to the end of the chain were already processed.
+All advertisements from `last_head` to the end of the chain have already been processed.

 - `next_head` - The CID of the most recent head seen by cid.contact.
 This is where we need to start the next walk from.